bbyars/mountebank/CONTRIBUTING.md

 # Contributing to mountebank

 Congratulations!
 You're here because you want to join the millions of open source developers contributing to mountebank.
-The good news is contributing is an easy process.
+The good news is that contributing is an easy process.
 In fact, you can make a difference without writing a single line of code.
 I am grateful for all of the following contributions:

 * Submitting an issue, either through github or the [support page](http://www.mbtest.org/support)